keeferrourke/capitaine-cursors/README.md

 to generate the pixmaps and appropriate aliases.
 The freshly compiled cursor theme will be located in `src/build/`

+#Donations
+I'm a poor computer science student &ndash; and I provide my work to the community free of charge.
+If you like this cursor theme and want to support me or buy me a coffee, please feel free to [donate](https://paypal.me/keeferrourke)

 ## Preview
 ![](preview.png)